Impact of the form of weighted networks on the quantum extreme reservoir computation: Introduction

-Recently quantum extreme reservoir computation (QERC) was proposed \cite{Sakurai2022} as a more advanced yet simplier QNN model based on quantum reservoir computation and extreme machine learning \cite{Huang2006}.
-This model uses a quantum reservoir to generate a quantum neural network which is then for extreme machine learning.
-So far, this model has numerically shown to achieve the highest accuracy to classify hand written digits using MNIST data set with the smallest number of qubits \cite{Martyn2020}.
+Recently the quantum extreme reservoir computation (QERC) was proposed \cite{Sakurai2022} as a more advanced yet simpler QNN model based on reservoir computation and extreme machine learning \cite{Huang2006}.
+This model uses a quantum reservoir to generate a quantum neural network which is then used for extreme machine learning.
+The use of quantum reservoirs for extreme machine learning has been discussed.
+However, there had been no attempts to image classifications until recent years \cite{Mujal2021}, and the previous models have been presented only in a general form.
+Unlike the previous models, the QERC was the first concrete one that can perform the MNIST image classification task, which is considered an important task in computer vision.
+This model has numerically shown to achieve the highest accuracy in classifying handwritten digits using the MNIST dataset with the smallest number of qubits \cite{Martyn2020}.
 An interesting feature of this approach is that it utilizes a discrete time crystal (DTC) as the feature map, which is much simpler to implement than the quantum gate circuit needed to generate a random unitary matrix.
 This suggests that if we could understand the mechanism associated with using the complexity of the quantum dynamics for generating an effective feature space, it would become possible to design quantum feature maps more efficiently.

+One of the versatile methods to study the complexity of quantum dynamics is to characterize it as a complex network.
+Such network approaches have allowed us to quantify the complexity of quantum states around critical points of quantum phase transitions \cite{Andrew2017}, to build a graphical calculus for Gaussian pure states \cite{Nicolas2011}, and to reveal the preferential attachment mechanism during the melting process of the DTC \cite{Estarellas2020}.
+Further these network approaches can be also applied to analysis of quantum machine learning models.
+In Ref.~\cite{Sakurai2022}, the performance behavior of the QERC with the DTC dynamics was explored with the complex network emerging in the Hilbert space of the DTC dynamics \cite{Estarellas2020}.